spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202106.0/merchant-portal-marketplace-product-offer-feature-integration.md

 {% info_block warningBox "Verification" %}

-* Make sure the `PriceProductOfferVolumeExpanderPlugin` plugin is set up by checking if the volume quantity field is filled in the PriceProductTable when editing a product offer in the Merchant Portal.
+* Log in to the Merchant Portal, go to the offer list and edit an offer by clicking on a row.
+Now make sure the `PriceProductOfferVolumeExpanderPlugin` plugin is set up by checking if the volume quantity field is filled in the PriceProductTable.
 * Make sure the `PriceProductOfferVolumeValidatorPlugin` plugin is set up by submitting a price with a higher quantity than 1.

 {% endinfo_block %}